top of page

 image.png

-The Standard Chartered Journey credit card is a high-end premium travel card catered towards medium-high income earners with a minimum annual income of RM90,000 per annum.
+The Standard Chartered Journey credit card is an affluent travel-focused credit card catered towards those with a minimum annual income of RM90,000.

 In this review, we dive deeper to dissect the air miles conversion rate, lounge access, and other travel-related benefits to see whether the credit card deserves a spot in your pocket.